 These values are used for calculating modes switching:

 - Heat Cool Mode Hysteresis: the default value is 2F.
 This determines how Flair calculates the heat to and cool to set points.
 Closer heating and cooling set pints will maintain tighter temperature control and use more energy.
 Set points further apart will result in a wider temperature range and use less energy.

-- Vent Hysteresis: the default value is 1F.
+- Vent and Thermostat Hysteresis: the default value is 1F.
 This determines the operating range around a set point for when Smart Vents open and close.
 A tighter range will maintain tighter temperature control and Smart Vents will open and close more often (this could increase battery usage).
 A wider range will allow a wider temperature range and Smart Vents will open and close less often.

 These values are adjustable by contacting Support: flair.co/contact